The Roper’s Bit Man: Paul Petska

-Four-time NFR and 1986 NFR average champion Paul Petska, 71, began building Petska Bits, his claim to fame, in the early ’90s, while rodeoing full time.
+Four-time NFR and 1986 NFR average heading champion Paul Petska, 71, began building Petska Bits, his claim to fame, in the early ’90s, while rodeoing full time.

 Petska, who now resides in Oklahoma, purchased a few bits along the way that never gave him the feel he desired.
 He would revamp bits to his own personal liking—which later on became the bits ridden around the word—Petska Bits.